IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 ## IBM Application Navigator

 IBM Application Navigator provides a single dashboard to manage your applications running on cloud as well as on-prem, so you don't leave legacy applications behind.
-At a glance, you can see all the resources (Deployment, Service, Route, etc) that are part of an application and monitor their state.
+At a glance, you can see all the resources (Deployment, Service, Route, etc.) that are part of an application and monitor their state.

 1. In OpenShift console, from the left-panel, select **Networking** > **Routes**.